Flagler Monument Island: Background

 Unlike the Venetian Islands, the perfectly rounded shape of the memorial island was not protected by a sea wall.
 The powerful tidal flow from Government Cut, as well as hurricanes and other forces, have drastically altered its original shape.
 Exotic species such as Burma reed (Neyraudia reynaudiana), seaside-mahoe (Thespesia populnea) and beach naupaka (Scaevola taccada) have covered much of the island.
 In 1994 the Biscayne Bay Environmental Enhancement Trust Fund and the Florida Inland Navigation District used a $220,000 bond to build a clearing in the center of the island near the monument, where visitors play volleyball and light bonfires.
 The project also stabilized the shoreline with the installation of lime rock boulders, and created sand beaches and dunes for boaters to enjoy.
 Hurricane Wilma eroded away much of the beaches in the fall of 2005, leaving many of the picnic tables partially submerged.

 Miami-Dade County maintains the island, including modest picnic facilities and trash cans, and is considering issuing a $250,000 bond to correct the monument's serious disrepair due to its exposure to harsh marine elements, vandalism and years of deferred maintenance.
 The City of Miami Beach completed a full restoration of the Henry Flagler Monument.
 It was illuminating at night but once again the lights are broken and the island is in disrepair.
 Although the island is unpopulated, it is considered a neighborhood in the City of Miami Beach.

 History

 Miami Beach co-founder Carl G. Fisher commissioned the construction of the obelisk monument and the four allegorical statues at the base in 1920 at a cost of $125,000.
 His Alton Beach Realty Company deeded the land to the City of Miami Beach in 1939.

-During the preliminary dredging in 1919, a Native American war club was discovered by workers.
-Believed to be from the Tequesta, the club is currently in the archives at the Florida Museum of Natural History.